 M320.
-Out-patient Clinical Practice.
+Outpatient Clinical Practice.
+(3 cr.)

-Supervised practice in the medical and surgical out-patient clinics.
+Supervised practice in the medical and surgical outpatient clinics.
 Six weeks.

 M330.
 Nursing in Communicable Diseases.
+(18 hrs.)
+(1 cr.)

 A course correlated with Communicable Diseases, in which emphasis is placed on the nursing care of patients with communicable diseases.
 The course includes a study of medical aseptic technique and immunity.